 You do NOT have to have any gymnastics, or riding experience to join us!
 Lessons will be organised dependant on interest, and the availability of drivers.

-For more information regarding vaulting, contact our Chair Abby or Secretary Elise.
+For more information regarding vaulting, contact our club email.

-Meeting up and taking trips as a club is always a lot of fun: this year, we plan to attend many events including Races at Bath Racecourse, the nearby Badminton Horse Trials, Olympia, and Polo Tournaments at Druids Lodge.
+Meeting up and taking trips as a club is always a lot of fun: this year, we plan to attend many events including Races at Bath Racecourse, the nearby Badminton Horse Trials (hopefully running in 2022!), Olympia, and Polo Tournaments at Druids Lodge.

 Aside from horses, we also hope to get together for many events including BBQs, nights out in town, ice skating, crazy golf and of course SCORE (if you don't already know, you'll find out soon).